 Did you know that dancing has a positive impact on neural processing, possibly developing new neural pathways to go around dopamine-depleted blockages in the brain?

 This means that if you engage in ballet or another form of structured dance, doing so may facilitate convergent thinking.
 In other words, it may help you find a single, appropriate answer to a problem.
 If you need help with divergent thinking (finding multiple answers to a problem), engaging in more improvised types of dance such as hip-hop or tap might just do the trick.

 2. Work out Your Brain with Logic Puzzles or Games

 The winning strategy when playing chess, Sudoku, a Rubik’s Cube, or other brain-boosting games is actually to work the problem backward, not forward.
 The same strategy can apply to realistic strategic-thinking situations.

-To build up your brain muscle and start thinking differently, practice some logic puzzles and other games.
+To build up your brain muscle and develop new problem-solving techniques, practice some logic puzzles and other games.

 3. Get a Good Night’s Sleep